 Looking for the most popular family-friendly activities in Auckland?
 SEA LIFE Kelly Tarlton’s is a must if you’re visiting New Zealand with kids.

-This popular NZ aquarium famous for hosting the world’s largest sub-Antarctic penguin colony.
-It’s also home the world’s largest stingrays and the largest shiver of sharks in New Zealand.
+This popular NZ aquarium is famous for hosting the world’s largest sub-Antarctic penguin colony.
+It’s also home to the world’s largest stingrays and the largest shiver of sharks in New Zealand.

 Kids visiting SEA LIFE Kelly Tarlton’s will absolutely love the Penguin Passport.
 It offers a rare opportunity to enter the penguin enclosure for a closer look.

 More adventurous visitors will have their day, too.
 Set yourself loose.
 Strap on some snorkel gear to get face-to-face with a shark in the aquarium’s Shark Cage Adventure.

 Built on a former industrial site, a trip to Silo Park is a must-do activity for travellers of all ages.
 Adults will enjoy the waterfront area with views of yachts and the harbour.
 Kids should have fun jumping and running through the playground.

 Silo Park is a refreshing destination.
 In the evening, you can chill out to the cool ocean breeze and enjoy the wide variety of attractions.

 If you visit during the summer season, you’ll likely find an event or exhibition in the park.
 The city hosts over 50 events throughout the summer months here.
 The eclectic menu includes festivals, artisan markets, and food trucks.

 Looking to escape the urban buzz?
 Skip over to the Coromandel Peninsula.
 Located east of Auckland, The Coromandel encompasses some of the finest slices of nature on North Island.

 Admittedly, it’s tight (if not practically impossible!) to visit the Coromandel Peninsula on a day trip from Auckland.
-Tack on a couple extra days to your New Zealand North Island itinerary.
+Tack on a couple of extra days to your New Zealand North Island itinerary.
 You won’t regret spending them exploring The Coromandel!

 The natural attractions are the stars here.
 The vast Coromandel Peninsula dishes out hundreds of kilometres of pristine wilderness.
 You’ll find everything here from white-sand beaches to mountains to rainforest.
 It’s also crisscrossed with enough hiking & cycling trails to keep you busy for weeks.